VanekPetr/investment-funnel/README.md

 ```
 The app is running on http://127.0.0.1:8050

+# Usage

+# Configuration
+write about MOSEK licence and data

 ## Authors of the project

 * **Petr Vanek** - *Co-founder & Initial work* - [VanekPetr](https://github.com/VanekPetr)